defensem3ch/renoise-lame-mp3-encoder/README.md

 # Renoise LAME MP3 Encorder

 Renoise tool to render a project to MP3 using LAME.
-Comes with a GUI similar to the default Renoise rendering tool
+Comes with a GUI similar to the default Renoise rendering tool.

+To use it, you can simply download [com.slocknad.LameMp3Encoder.xrnx]()

 ## Dependencies